MAGBOY/legal/terms.md

 ## Governing Law and Jurisdiction

-The The Changelog service (excluding linked sites) is controlled by changelog.com from its offices within the state of Texas, United States of America.
+The Changelog service (excluding linked sites) is controlled by changelog.com from its offices within the state of Texas, United States of America.
 By accessing The Changelog, you agree that all matters relating to your access to, or use of, The Changelog shall be governed by the statutes and laws of the State of Washington, without regard to the conflicts of laws principles thereof.
 The parties specifically disclaim the U.N.
 Convention on Contracts for the International Sale of Goods.
 You also agree and hereby submit to the exclusive personal jurisdiction and venue of the Harris County Courthouse and the United States District Court for the state of Texas with respect to such matters.

 ## General

 The Terms of Use and other rules, guidelines, licenses and disclaimers posted via The Changelog or in connection with the Materials and Services constitute the entire agreement between The Changelog and you with respect to your access to or use of The Changelog service and materials superseding any prior agreements between you and The Changelog on such subject matter (including any prior versions of the Terms of Use).
-Notwithstanding the foregoing, to the extent that any terms set forth in the Terms of Use expressly contradict any terms of a written agreement between you and The Changelog regarding the use of specific Services or Materials (including Service-specific terms of use and Software-specific licenses) (“Executed Agreement”), such contradictory terms set forth in the Executed Agreement shall govern.
+Notwithstanding the foregoing, to the extent that any terms set forth in the Terms of Use expressly contradict any terms of a written agreement between you and The Changelog regarding the use of specific Services or Materials (including Service-specific terms of use and Software-specific licenses) ("Executed Agreement"), such contradictory terms set forth in the Executed Agreement shall govern.
 You may also be subject to additional terms and conditions that may apply when you use other The Changelog services, third party content or third party software.
-You may not assign or otherwise transfer the Terms of Use nor any right granted hereunder without The Changelog’s prior written consent.
+You may not assign or otherwise transfer the Terms of Use nor any right granted hereunder without The Changelog's prior written consent.
 If for any reason a court of competent jurisdiction finds any provision of the Terms of Use, or portion thereof, to be unenforceable, that provision shall be enforced to the maximum extent permissible so as to effect the intent of the parties as reflected by that provision, and the remainder of the Terms of Use shall continue in full force and effect.
 Any failure by The Changelog to enforce or exercise any provision of the Terms of Use or related right shall not constitute a waiver of that right or provision.
 The section titles used in the Terms of Use are purely for convenience and carry with them no legal or contractual effect.